ScottKirvan/Unreal-Visual-Pinball/README.md

 - **dev-XXX** - WIP development branches - more likely to be unstable, buggy, or fuggly.

 ## Current Status
 Enough of the core MAME API's should be up and running to start putting together functional machines.
+API's are still fluid, so expect to have to update and rebuild blueprints from time to time.

 Current tasks:  Ongoing refactoring and reorganizing.
 Fleshing out the remainder of the API.
 Documentation/Examples.